 He left behind the following words

-Research has shown that
+Research has revealed

 : • Plate-like crystals